Raised Beds vs. In-Ground Gardening: Which Method Grows the Best Garden?

-You might not be surprised to find out that it depends a lot on your choice of garden location, your soil quality, and other details.
-That’s why you’ll want to consider the benefits and drawbacks and what is important for your personal success as a gardener.
+You might not be surprised to learn that it depends a lot on your choice of garden location, soil quality, and other details.
+That’s why you'll consider the benefits and drawbacks and what is important for your personal success as a gardener.
+We've used different methods based on our location and what we were growing.

 Rows are much easier to navigate if they are planted far apart with plenty of space in between, but there is a danger of the soil becoming compacted if it’s not maintained and kept loose.